ETheDummy/SwordToShield/Gamemaster_Resources/Lore.md

 The patron god of sentient constructs, Blaise is said to be the father of the forged, a race of intelligent and emotional constructs.
 He calls upon all of his worshipers to hold steadfast in their convictions, just as he did in his rise to godhood.

-It is a widely accepted fact that Blaise was once a mortal man, who's folly caused power to fall into the hands of evil and death to befall entire populations, but in his quest of vengeance against those who wronged him he found redemption.
+It is a widely accepted fact that Blaise was once a mortal man, who's folly caused power to fall into the hands of evil and death to befall entire civilizations, but in his quest of vengeance against those who wronged him he found redemption.